ymyke/cardio/README.md

   - Locations around items...?
 Item shop, ...?
   - Treasure location? ✘✘✘ -- Pick one of several digging locations and get a random item in return (or nothing).
-- Maybe there can be inanimate cards that do not provide a fire?
-(So: Should cards have a `has_fire` attribute that can be 0, 1 or more?
-Or would this rather be subclasses?)
+  - Have a location that allows me to create new cards, combining health, power and skills, and give them a name and keep them. -- Or some other mechanism to create new cards?
-- Vast range of items: E.g., rucksack 🎒, bigger rucksack 🎒🎒, some item that allows me to keep my leftover spirits between fights but that I can also spend to get one-time somethingsomething.
+  - Location where I can name a card in my deck?
+(Or possibility to name a new card when I get one in one of the other locations?)
-- Could shorten the player's name according to its damage.
-Schnuzgi -> Schnuz -> Schn -> ...
+- Items? -- Item ideas: E.g., rucksack 🎒, bigger rucksack 🎒🎒, some item that allows
-- Use asciimatics' arrow as an avatar for the human player?
-(Or the computer?)
+  me to keep my leftover spirits between fights but that I can also spend to get one-time somethingsomething.
 - Display some help output in the lower right corner?
 Current state of the app, allowed keys, unrecognized keys, ...?
 - Check out performance of animations: Esp. when running on battery power. -> Add some